LJKoder/skills-github-pages/index.md

                                     weight: 'bold'
                                 },
                             color: 'black'  // Set the color of the y axis title to black },
+                            grid: {
+                                color: 'black',
+                                lineWidth: 1,
+                                drawOnChartArea: false  // Ensures the grid lines are drawn on the chart area },
                             ticks: {
                                 font: {